shabyash/frontend-tech-test/README.md

 ![](./currency-convertor.png)

+We'd like you to use Vue or React to do this.

 Try to stick as close to the design as possible and it is preferred that you write your own CSS.
 If you'd like to improve on the design, please go ahead but no worries if you can't — this is the front-end test, not the design test!